THIS POST IS PART OFTHE ULTIMATE GUIDE TO TOTAL KNEE REPLACEMENT

 The road ahead was looking bright for Michael until he tore what was left of his meniscus.
 “I found myself back on the sidelines with knee pain and swelling.
-After learning about what my son was about to go through and the treatment options that Dr. Farr offered, I quickly made my first appointment,” he said.
+After learning about what my son was about to go through and the treatment options that Dr. Farr offered, I quickly made my first appointment,” he says.

 “Dr. Farr confidently offered treatments for my knee that I didn’t even know existed,” Michael shared.
 “So you can understand my surprise when Dr. Farr recommended a complete lateral meniscus transplant to replace my missing meniscus, as well as an osteochondral allograft to my secondarily damaged articular cartilage (a result of loss of the meniscus).”
-Michael’s son Jack would also need an osteochondral allograft.
+Michael’s son Jack, who had the knee cartilage restoration, would also need an osteochondral allograft.

 After knee surgery

-Jack recently went to his six-week check-up and Dr. Farr told him, “everything is going as it should be.”
+Likewise, Jack has already returned to CrossFit and weightlifting since his knee cartilage restoration surgery.
+He recently went to his six-week check-up and Dr. Farr told him, “everything is going as it should be.”

 “Dr. Farr and the other orthopedic surgeons at OrthoIndy are second to none.
-If my son and I had not made the initial consultation visit with Dr. Farr, we would both still to this day be experiencing chronic knee pain with a dramatically altered and more sedentary lifestyle,” said Michael.
+If my son and I had not made the initial consultation visit with Dr. Farr, we would both still to this day be experiencing chronic knee pain with a dramatically altered and more sedentary lifestyle,” Michael says.